xiaoqiuyu/Churn-Retention-Analysis/README.md

 # Churn-Retention-Analysis
-Churn and retention analysis using R
+Churn, retention and cohort analysis using R